 UPDATE January 2020: With Australian bushfires focusing the country’s attention on the challenge of climate change, you might think that ORI’s pleas for donations to combat climate change would be productive.
 But ORI has been unsuccessful convincing Aussie government, business and public to donate funds to “upgrade” and refit their private sailboats so that ORI can “save the ocean”.
 ORI wonders if they are “wasting” their time in Australia and asks the public’s opinion whether they should abandon Oz for Europe because, unlike Aussies, Europeans will be supportive.

 ORI’s purpose is nothing less than to save the ocean (and by extension, the planet) through the topical application of aging wooden sailboats which have been electrified.

-Earl de Blonville is listed as the “CEO” and skipper of both of the ships discussed below.
+Earle de Blonville is listed as the “CEO” and skipper of both of the ships discussed below.
 He allows no one to forget that he is an “FRGS” (Fellow of the Royal Geographical Society).
-To be an FRGS you need a: an expressed interest in Geography b: a pulse and c: 110 GBP per year dues.
+To be an FRGS you need a: an interest in Geography b: a pulse and c: 110 GBP per year dues.

-In the documents submitted to Southern Cross University in support of his application for adjunct professor Earl claims that his FRGS is the equivalent, in the British Education system, of a Masters Degree.
+In the documents submitted to Southern Cross University in support of his application for adjunct professor Earl claims that his FRGS is the equivalent, in the British Education system, of a MA Degree in Geography.
 The administration at Royal Geographical Society says that is entirely false.
+Earle made the same false claims on his application to CISRO for “Approved Research Institute” status.

 Jennifer Gidley is listed as “Director of Research” in spite of having no academic background or apparent experience in “Oceanic Research”.
 Gidley’s Ph.d is in “Future Studies“.